DataDynam/vision-based-attendance-system/README.md

 ## Modules:
 The project has four main modules, Data Acquisition, Computer Vision processing, Attendance logic and a web application.
 Each goes through detailed steps to achieve the system's goals.

-For more details on each module and the system
+For more details on each module and the system architecture, check the complete README content in the repository.

+## New Repository Owner UserID: DataDynam

+This p